AmnestyAM/documentation/docs/aspireupdate/quickstart.md

 ![](https://github.com/AmnestyAM/documentation/blob/QuickStartGuides/img/SeeRequestsGoingToAC.gif?raw=true)

-*A user seeing with the browers devloper tools that the updates are coming from AspireCloud *
+*A user seeing with the brower's devloper tools that updates are coming from AspireCloud *

 ### Try AspireUpdate in WP Playground